fullyuni/PasswdAPI/README.md

 This project is a .NET Core app written in C#.

 ## Setup
+Because this is a .NET Core application, you will need .NET Core installed on your environment.
+Please use the following link and instructions on the page to install the latest version of .NET Core: https://dotnet.microsoft.com/download

 Before launching the application, please check that the file appsettings.json (included in the project) is pointing to the desired file paths.
 The default file paths are set to:
 ```JSON
   "AppConfiguration": {